polterguy/magic.lambda.ad-auth/README.md

     "anonymousAuthentication": false,
 ```

 ... _keep_ the rest of the file as is.
-[Read more here](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/windowsauth?view=aspnetcore-5.0&tabs=visual-studio)
+[Read more about Windows authentication](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/windowsauth?view=aspnetcore-5.0&tabs=visual-studio)
 to understand the internals of how this works.

 In addition to the above changes to your _"launchSettings.json"_ file, you'll also have to
 change the `magic.auth.auto-auth` setting in your _"appsettings.json"_ file, and set its value
-to boolean true.
-Below is an example for how to turn on _both_ of these mechanisms assuming
+to _"auth.ad.get-username"_.
+Below is an example for how to turn on _both_ of these mechanisms
-you change the _"LDAP://foo.acme.somewhere"_ value to the URL of your _actual_ LDAP server.
+assuming you change the _"LDAP://foo.acme.somewhere"_ value to the URL of your _actual_ LDAP server.

 ```json
 {